COVID-19 Workplace Issues: Frequently Asked Questions

 Yes and there is no longer a waiting period to do so.

-When you are furloughed how does it impact my insurance benefits?
+If I am furloughed, how would it impact my insurance benefits?

 A Commonwealth employee’s health benefits end at 11:59 p.m. on the effective date of their furlough.
 They would then be offered COBRA.
 COBRA allows for your health benefits to be retained at a cost to you for up to 18 months following your furlough.